5 Reasons to Use Web Scraping for Your Startup

 Trends and innovations are plentiful, and new businesses have but little time to generate enough revenue and social buzz to establish their brand.
 The scraped data (reports, analytical and statistical data, etc.) will allow you to see the general picture of your industry: how it’s faring today, which trends have been popular recently and which ones faded quickly.
 In this way, you can avoid repeating mistakes of unsuccessful startups, foresee how well yours will do, and possibly predict new trends.

 Data extraction by web crawling will also provide you with up-to-date information about similar products or services in the market.
-Catalogues, web stores, results of promotion campaigns – all that data can be harvested.
+Catalogs, web stores, results of promotion campaigns – all that data can be harvested.
 That is a sure way of setting competitive prices for your product.
 Undoubtedly, you can’t simply learn how much others charge for this or that product.
-You need to know your competitors, if you want to be able to challenge their position on the market and win over customers from them.
+You need to know your competitors if you want to be able to challenge their position on the market and win over customers from them.

 2. Analyze your competition